Staplegun-US/site-start/README.md

 * Bower
 * NPM

-After adding any packages, run:
+After adding any packages, run this to install them:
 ```
 bin/install
 ```